 Sean Connery rocks in this!
 Although I prefer Orson Welles' more subdued, introspective Macbeth, here Connery delivers his own high-powered performance that you won't soon forget.
 This is a very theatrical version, full of sound & fury, histrionics and big arm movements.
-Cynical audiences might not buy into it, but if you were to go back to the early 1600s this is probably the way you'd see it.
+Cynical audiences might not buy into it, but if you were to go back to the early 1600s this is probably the way you'd see Shakespeare done.

 The plot of Macbeth, if you were snoozing during high school English class, is about an 11th century Scottish warrior who hatches a dubious plan to steal the throne.
 Spurred on by his wife Lady Macbeth, who wears the pants in the household, he finds himself swiftly slipping down the path of evil.
 It's the conflict between his dark ambition and his moral half that makes this IMO the most gripping of Shakespeare's plays.